tj/watch/Readme.md

 ### Auto-build CSS / JS etc

  Need to build CSS or JavaScript dependencies? use a _Makefile_.
 With the large quantity of copy-cats (Rake,Jake,Sake,Cake...) people seem to be forgetting that Make is awesome, if you take a little bit of time to learn it you'll love it (or at least most of it).
+Make will utilize `mtime` and only build what's necessary, this is _great_.

  Let's say we had some Jade templates, even some nested in sub-directories, we could list them in a _Makefile_ quite easily.